versatica/mediasoup/doc/Building.md

 _NOTE:_ Tasks that require specific Meson options (such as `invoke test`, `invoke tidy`, `invoke test-asan-address`, `invoke test-asan-undefined` and `invoke fuzzer`) use their own Meson build directory within `worker/out/MEDIASOUP_BUILDTYPE`, so switching from a task to another doesn't reconfigure and rebuild everything.
 All of them install their binaries into `worker/out/MEDIASOUP_BUILDTYPE`.

+_NOTE:_ The "MESON_ARGS" environment variable is applied even if the build directory is already configured, since `invoke setup` passes `--reconfigure` to `meson setup` in that case.
+However Meson keeps every option that is not given again, so **dropping an option from "MESON_ARGS" does not revert it to its default value**.
+To go back to the default configuration, either pass the option with its default value or remove the build directory with `invoke clean-build`.

 _NOTE:_ For some of these tasks to work, npm dependencies of `worker/scripts/package.json` must be installed:

 ```bash